project-chip/connectedhomeip/examples/lock-app/qpg6100/README.md

 The QPG6100 Lock shows an implementation of a Door Lock device, based on CHIP and the Qorvo QPG6100 SDK.
 Intention of this example is to demonstrate a CHIP device, with Thread connectivity, using BLE to perform CHIP provisioning.

-The example will be implemented in a phased approach, enabling more features with separate updates.

-Current status of implementation:

--   Button and LED control
--   Initialization of the CHIP stack.
--   CHIP Logging, PlatformManager and ConfigurationManager enabled.
--   BLE: CHIPoBLE advertisement and connection available for provisioning
--   CHIP ZCL cluster control for the Lock mechanism through CHIP tool.

-Pending:

--   Thread: Linking QPG6100 OpenThread implementation to CHIP build

 For more information on Qorvo and the platforms, please visit [the Qorvo website](http://www.qorvo.com) or contact us on